 4. Replace your old light bulbs with new energy saving bulbs!

 5. Help your freezer use less energy- keep it full!
 If you can’t afford to keep it stocked with food put some empty boxes & containers in there.
 Less air flow to keep the freezer cold = less electricity = less $$ spent!

 6. Only wash laundry/dishes if you have a full load to run.
 Less loads to wash = less electricity = less $$!

-7. Open the blinds and turn off the lights!
-Consider a family dinner by candlelight once a week too!
+8. Open the blinds and turn off the lights!
+Consider a family dinner by candlelight or an outdoor picnic once a week too!

-9. Did you know that it’s cheaper to do your laundry & dishes at night than it is during the day?
+10. Did you know that it’s cheaper to do your laundry & dishes at night than it is during the day?
 The middle of the day is peak hours for electricity usage- so try doing your chores at night instead!
 Call your electric company to see if they have a price difference depending on the time of day!

 1. Install low flow aerators in your faucets and shower heads.

 2. Don’t let the water run while you’re brushing your teeth if you don’t need it!
 Same for the shower.

 3. Don’t fill up the kids bathtubs as full.
 Trust me – it’ll be less mess and they won’t even realize it!

 4. Shower instead of taking a bath – you’ll use far less water.